jaxsonpd/poisson-solver/doc/report/report.typ

 memcopy
 barrier

-The program was split from working a single core to multiple cores using Multithreading.
+The program was split from working a single core to multiple cores through Multithreading.

-Each thread adds their calculation to the section of memory dedicated for the next calculation.
+The current array is split between

 Because there are multiple threads, there is a risk of race conditions.
 The program wait_to_copy() is separate for profiling purposes.
 This function uses pthread_barrier_wait()